jm-c/MITgcm/verification/front_relax/README.md

 The **secondary** test `input.in_p/` dir is the same as the primary test but converted to use P-coordinates instead of height coordinates.
-For the purpose of comparing P and Z coordinates, gravity and reference density 'rhoNil' are set to round number (respectively 10 and 1000) to facilitate conversions.
+For the purpose of comparing P and Z coordinates, gravity and reference density `rhoNil` are set to round number (respectively 10 and 1000) to facilitate conversions.
 It uses the advective form of GM with same Redi and GM diffusivity (see:
 `input.in_p/data.gmredi`).